mjh-TU/mjh-TU.github.io/README.md

         Generate the main configuration file
             grub-mkconfig -o /boot/grub/grub.cfg

-    Performed another snapshot before exiting chroot and rebooting
+ ### Performed another snapshot before exiting chroot and rebooting

     Once I rebooted, i was unable to log in as I forgot I have deleted the archuser account and by defaut cant log in as root.
 So i reverted back to a snapshot and created the user: useradd archuser
         passwd archuser
         password is: password

-    Install and configure sudo
+ ### Install and configure sudo
         pacman -S sudo

         added user to wheel group
             usermod -aG wheel archuser

         Switched user and it said user was not in sudoers file, so I edited the sudoers file by uncommenting a line which gives any user in that group sudo access: %wheel ALL=(ALL:ALL) ALL

         Tried the command:
             sudo cat /etc/shadow
             the sudo worked so i can now reboot

         Was successfully able to log in as the archuser account

-    Create the codi account with sudo privileges sudo useradd codi
+ ### Create the codi account with sudo privileges
+        sudo useradd codi
         sudo usermod -aG wheel codi

-    Had no internet, so I restarted the networkmanager, and also enabled the service using: sudo systemctl restart NetworkManager
+ ### Had no internet, so I restarted the networkmanager, and also enabled the service using:
+        sudo systemctl restart NetworkManager
         sudo systemctl enable NetworkManager

-    Install fish shell
+ ### Install fish shell
         sudo pacman -S fish

-    Install openssh
+ ### Install openssh
         sudo pacman -S openssh

-    Useradd did not create home directory so i ran the command sudo mkhomedir_helper archuser
+ ### Useradd did not create home directory so i ran the command
+        sudo mkhomedir_helper archuser

-    Make backup of the .bashrc systemwide
+ ### Make backup of the .bashrc systemwide
         sudo cp /etc/bash.bashrc /etc/bash.bashrc.backup

+ ### Customize
         Change colors of the terminal by adding these lines to the /etc/bash.bashrc (makes new users have a color scheme, for current user add it to the .bashrc file in the users home directory): export PS1='\e[33;1m\u@\h: \e[31m\W\e[0m\$ '
         export LS_COLORS='rs=0:di=01;34:ln=01;36:mh=00:pi=40;33'

-    Install GUI:
+ ### Install GUI:

         Going to use Budgie